UEsim LTE Handover - LTE to LTE

 This is the cell configuration of the first cell.
 It does not require any specific configuration.
 You only neet to set dl_earfcn and bandwidth to match the configuration of the first cell on Callbox.

-This is the cell configuration of the first cell.
+This is the configuration of the first ue.
 It does not require any specific configuration.
 You only neet to set dl_earfcn and bandwidth to match the configuration of the second cell on Callbox.

 Perform the Test